Akshaynbhat/ReliefNet/README.md

-# 🌍 ReliefNett – Crowdsourced Disaster Relief & Donation Platform
+# 🌍 ReliefNet – Crowdsourced Disaster Relief & Donation Platform

 ReliefNett is a web-based platform designed to **crowdsource real-time disaster reporting** and provide **transparent, verified donation channels**.
 It aims to reduce misinformation during emergencies and build trust in disaster relief contributions.